MScBiomedicalInformatics/MSIB32500/lectures/lecture5.md

   -  The expression of gene TP53 across all samples
   -  The Pearson correlation of Technical Replicates for neural stem (NS) cells

-* Send your script and plot via e-mail
+* Send your R script and plot via e-mail